 This exercise also showed how well the Ridgeline's independent rear suspension (a first in a pickup truck), 8.2 inches of ground clearance and short approach and departure angles (24.5 and 22 degrees, respectively) worked.
 During one particularly entertaining portion, we drove over a series of laterally opposed bumps and ruts, which had one tire rolling down into a well of sorts while the other went over a bump on the other side.
 This "frame twister" also showed how robust the Ridgeline's structure was — no squeaks, creaks, rattles or shakes invaded the cabin.

 Rather than baffle potential customers with dozens of trim level and body style combinations, Honda realizes that most people want four big doors and certain features on their trucks.
 To that end, Honda is going to offer the Ridgeline in one body style (crew cab) and three trim levels (base RT, midlevel RTS and leather-lined RTL).
 Power windows, power locks, cruise control, air conditioning, a CD player and three power points are featured on the RT.
 The RTS adds a power driver seat, deep-tinted glass, a security system and a six-disc CD changer.
 In addition to the leather seats, the RTL (just think of the "L" as standing for leather) also provides heated front seats, HomeLink garage opener system, dual-zone climate control, a compass and XM radio.

-Although old school truck purists may sneer at its lack of a solid rear axle and V8 power, the vast majority of modern-day pickup buyers should appreciate the Ridgeline's many attributes.
-With its manageable size, solid performance, carlike ride and handling and all-around quality, the 2006 Honda Ridgeline should be another successful market segment invasion for Honda.
+Although old-school truck purists may sneer at its lack of a solid rear axle and V8 power, the vast majority of modern-day pickup intenders should appreciate the Ridgeline's many attributes.
+With its manageable size, solid performance, carlike ride and handling and all-around quality, the Honda Ridgeline should be another successful market segment invasion for the respected Japanese manufacturer.